 - Mix dry ingredients together in a large bowl.
 Use your whisk to break up any lumps.

-- Add wet ingredients to mixture.
+- Add wet ingredients to the mixture.
 Mix until just combined.

 - In a small bowl, mix crumb topping ingredients.